Arperches/arperches.github.io/index.md

+---
+layout: default
+title: Home
+---

 # Your Name

 Welcome to my personal website!

 ## About Me
 Write a short bio here.

 ## Projects
 - Project 1
 - Project 2

 ## Contact
 Your email or LinkedIn